anirudhgarg/functions-logicapp-startstopvms/README.md

 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.png"/>
 </a>

 This solution allows you to Start/Stop your Azure VM's based on a schedule.
 It uses Azure Functions and Azure Logic Apps.

+The folloing functionality is available:

+* Ability to Start and Stop Azure VM's for a given Subscription(required) based on a schedule
+* Ability to filter the VM's based on a Resource Group
+* Ability to filter the VM's based on a Tag

+The implementation uses Azure VM async API's and hence potentially hundreds of VM's can be started/stopped.